mianameer314/BRANDING-SYSTEM-ADVANCE/daily work updates/week7_complete.md

 - **Strict Sidebar Visibility:** Locked down the Operations section in the UI.
 Standard Users and Viewers can no longer see the Operations Console since it exposes unpublished drafts.
 It is now only visible to Super Admins, Admins, and Editors (requiring `view_drafts` permission).
 - **Pipeline Content Locks:** Implemented visual and functional content locks for Editors in the Kanban board.
 - **Dashboard Card Locks:** Synchronized the RBAC logic directly into the main Operations Console page.
 Restricted stage cards (like Published or Scheduled for editors) are now heavily grayed out (`opacity-60 grayscale-[30%]`), stripped of their 3D interactive hover effects, marked with a lock icon, and made completely unclickable to block unauthorized access at the route level.

+---

+## Day 2 Summary: Revision History & High-Fidelity Previews

+Today we fundamentally transformed the editorial review process by building a granular audit trail, side-by-side comparison tools, and perfect visual staging environments for all content types.

+### 1. Comprehensive Revision History Pipeline
+- **Full-Page Timeline (`/operations/revisions`):** Engineered a dedicated Revision History timeline that visually tracks the complete lifecycle of any content item.
+- **Granular Audit Trail:** The timeline maps every version, timestamp, actor, and status change across the entire platform, providing reviewers with a granular, click-through audit trail of all editorial actions.
+- **Robust Recovery:** Integrated secure, one-click "Restore" functionality directly into the pipeline, allowing administrators to instantly rollback to previous versions of any content.

+### 2. Advanced Side-by-Side Diff Engine
+- **"Suggesting Mode" Comparison:** Built a powerful comparison tool allowing reviewers to evaluate two versions of a document side-by-side.
+- **Field-Level Highlighting:** Integrated an intelligent diffing engine that highlights field-level modifications (Added, Removed, Modified).
+- **Visual Rich-Text Diffing:** Successfully implemented a unified/split view for standard text fields, alongside a visual paragraph-level diff viewer for complex rich-text body content using `diff-match-patch`.

+### 3. Full-Fidelity Website Preview System
+- **Nuxt Architecture Mimicry:** Developed a dedicated Website Preview portal that acts as a staging environment for unpublished content.
+Constructed five highly specific, Tailwind-powered layout templates (Blogs, News, Projects, Insights, Case Studies) that perfectly mimic the frontend Nuxt architecture.
+- **Live Staging Environment:** Enables editors to see exactly how their draft content will look, complete with edge-to-edge banners, metrics grids, and rich typography, before it ever goes live.

+### 4. Strict Backend Schema Parity & Dynamic Validation
+- **Architectural Audit:** Conducted a deep architectural audit of the SQLAlchemy database models to synchronize the UI with backend realities.
+- **Mock Cleanup:** Stripped out legacy mocked fields (like fake SEO constraints for News and Case Studies) and completely re-engineered the `ValidationWarnings` and `PreviewMetadataPanel` components.
+- **Dynamic Pre-Publish Validation:** The validation system now intelligently adapts to the specific content type being viewed—enforcing rules for `metrics` and `testimonials` on Case Studies, or `galleries` on Projects—guaranteeing 100% data fidelity between the UI and the database.